College of Education

 Department of Secondary, Adult & Physical Education

 Health and Physical Education BSEd

 Bachelor of Science in Health and Physical Education

 The health and physical education major is designed to prepare the student for a career of teaching health and physical education with contemporary facilities and equipment in the public/private school systems at the preschool to high school level and leads to a state certification teaching credential.
 All classes are offered by experienced faculty both in the teacher certification field and in the general physical education curriculum.

-Graduates of the teacher certification program find careers as teachers in both public and private schools, and some go on to earn advanced degrees that prepare them to teach college physical education.
-The list of potential area employers in physical education includes the Savannah-Chatham County Public School System, the Effingham County School System, Bryan County School System, McIntosh County School System, Screven County School System, and the many private schools in surrounding counties.
+Graduates of the teacher certification program find careers as educators in both public and private schools, and some go on to earn advanced degrees that prepare them to teach college physical education.
+The list of potential area employers in physical education includes the Savannah-Chatham County Public School System, the Effingham County School System, Bryan County School System, McIntosh County School System, Screven County School System, and private schools in surrounding counties.
 Graduates of the Recreation & Coaching program find careers working in non-teaching fields related to health and physical education.
 Potential employers include the Boys and Girls Clubs, YMCAs, fitness centers (both coporate and private), community recreational programs, and related non-teaching programs.

 Alumni from the program are currently working or have worked in the public and private school systems throughout southeast Georgia, as well in other positions as coaches, personal trainers, or health club administrators.